tystol/SagaFlow/README.md

 Sagaflow can expose a set of web components which can be used in your application.

-To import the Sagaflow webcomponents to your front end, you will need to import the Sagaflow javascript module:
+To import the Sagaflow webcomponents to your front end, you will need to import the SagaFlow javascript module:

 ```html
 <script src="/sagaflow/web-components.js" type="module"></script>
 ```

-In-case you have setup Sagaflow to use a different route for its webapi calls then you will need to import the Sagaflow module as such:
+In-case you have setup SagaFlow to use a different route for its webapi calls then you will need to import the SagaFlow module as such:

 ```html